101companies/101worker/modules/geshi101meta/README.md

 # Headline

-A module to apply GeSHi to 101repo using 101meta metadata
+A module to generate GeSHi files for all of 101repo

 # Details